Illinois

 Does your state have an approved curriculum list?

 No, Illinois is local control.
-We provide the Curriculum Evaluation Guidelines, but it is up to local boards of education to determine the content and methods for instruction.
+We provide guidance on curriculum evaluation through the Curriculum Evaluation Tool, but it is up to local boards of education to determine the content and methods for instruction.

-For multilingual learners: State policy requires districts to select supplemental reading curriculum for English Learners from a required list by statute, administrative code, and state board policy.
+State policy requires districts to select supplemental reading curriculum for English Learners from a required list. (by statute, administrative code, state board policy, etc.) If states publish a list of supplemental reading curriculum materials that districts MAY select from, then the answer is “RECOMMENDED list is published.

 Was evidence-aligned reading instruction a consideration for the curriculum review?